 When comparing your RV insurance options, it's important to get a policy tailored to your RV type, lifestyle and personal preferences.
 As a foundation, most RV insurance companies have standard coverage features for both full-timers and part-timers.

 - Bodily injury liability covers the cost of injury to others, including medical bills and lost income, after an accident you cause with your RV.

 - Property damage liability covers the cost of damage you cause to other people's property in an RV accident.

-RV insurance coverage features for full-timers
+RV insurance coverage for full-timers

-Personal liability coverage: If you're looking for the best RV insurance for full-timers, you'll want complete personal liability coverage, which will protect you from the legal liability of injuries that happen in your RV or on your property near your RV.
+The best RV insurance policies for full-timers include personal liability coverage, which will protect you from legal liability for injuries that happen in your RV or on your property near your RV.

-Personal property coverage: Part-time RV users won't necessarily have their most valuable possessions in their vehicles, and their insurance policies will often include limited or no protection for damage to their personal belongings.
+Part-time RV users won't necessarily have their most valuable possessions in their vehicles, and their insurance policies will often include limited or no protection for damage to their personal belongings.

 RV insurance coverage add-ons for part-timers